pivotal/docs-tap/tap-gui/catalog/catalog-operations.md

 Changes made to the catalog definitions on your Git infrastructure are automatically reflected every 200 seconds or when manually registered.
 For each catalog entity kind you create, there is a file format you must follow.
 Below is an overview of a few core entities, here are details about all types of [entities](https://backstage.io/docs/features/software-catalog/descriptor-format).
-You can use the example blank catalog [described and linked to in the prerequisites](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-prerequisites.html#tanzu-application-platform-gui-2) as a foundation for creating user, group, system, and main component YAML files.
+You can use the example blank catalog described in [Prerequisites](../../prerequisites.md#tap-gui) as a foundation for creating user, group, system, and main component YAML files.

 Relationship Diagram:
 ![Tanzu Application Platform GUI Relationships](../images/tap-gui-relationships.jpg)